USEPA/WNTR/documentation/hydraulics.rst

    :width: 610
    :alt: Pressure driven example

-   Example relationship between pressure (p) and demand (d) using both the demand-driven and pressure dependent demand simulations.
+   Relationship between pressure (p) and demand (d) using both the demand-driven and pressure dependent demand simulations.

 The following example sets nominal and minimum pressure for each junction.
 Note that nominal and minimum pressure can vary throughout the network.